Skip to main content

 Nick Veronis

-Nick is Co-Founder and one of the Managing Partners of iCapital, where he is Head of Fund Management.
+Nick is Co-Founder and one of the Managing Partners of iCapital, where he is Head of Portfolio Management.
 He is also a member of the company's Operating Committee.
 Nick spent 11 years at Veronis Suhler Stevenson (VSS), a middle market private equity firm where he was a Managing Director responsible for originating and structuring investment opportunities.
 He holds a BA in economics from Trinity College and FINRA Series 7, 79, and 63 licenses.
 See Full Bio.